 The horrendous state of the Crestron house-lighting controller at the

 Boston Park Plaza hotel, as of '08 or so.
-It desperately needs to be
+It desperately needed to be

 Rear gym at Cambridge Community Center, off Howard St in Cambridgeport

 Multi-layer GIMP file showing the Arlington Friends of the Drama space.